-- Development on the site must not exceed a height of 16.5 metres and RL 21.82 metres (i.e. height of the church spire). - Setbacks for any future development on the site are to be in accordance with those outlined in Table 1. - Upper level setbacks are to minimise solar overshadowing impacts to adjacent residential properties.
+- Development on the site must not exceed a height of 16.5 metres and RL 21.82 metres (i.e. height - Setbacks for any future development on the site are to be in accordance with those outlined in Table - Upper level setbacks are to minimise solar overshadowing impacts to adjacent residential properties.